-- When the onions are a bit cooked, add the chopped ginger and garlic and saute.
+- After about 5 minutes, when the onions are a bit cooked, add the chopped ginger and garlic and saute.
 Cover and cook again for a while.

 - Lower the flame and add salt to taste.
 Cover and cook for a few minutes stirring the pithla occasionally.

-After about six to seven minutes when the besan is cooked and the pithla has thickened to medium thick consistency, add the chopped coriander leaves and mix well.
+- After about ten minutes when the besan is cooked and the pithla has thickened to medium thick consistency, add the chopped coriander leaves and mix well.
 Switch off the heat.